xianghuiluo/TechnicalNotes/articles/tensorflow.md

 > cuDNN SDK 8.1.0.

 ## Step 1 - NVIDIA Driver
 The first step is to install the NVIDIA driver.
-On more recently Ubuntu version, this is easy.
+On more recent Ubuntu versions, this is easy.
 Simply open "Software & Updates", navigate to the "Additional Drivers" tab and choose the latest NVIDIA driver as shown below.
 ![Image](../data/nvidia-driver.png)

 ## Step 2 - CUDA
 Download cuda_11.2.0_460.27.04_linux.run from [https://developer.nvidia.com/cuda-toolkit-archive](https://developer.nvidia.com/cuda-toolkit-archive).
 Install CUDA by running the file.
-Since the NVIDIA driver is already installed in the above step, choose not to install driver during the installation process as shown below.
+Since the NVIDIA driver is already installed in the above step, choose not to install the driver during the installation process as shown below.
 ![Image](../data/tf-cuda-1.png)
 ![Image](../data/tf-cuda-2.png)
 After CUDA is installed, add the following lines to .bashrc